-Now, don’t get me wrong, that niche worked nicely for me the past few employers.
 I have an enormous sense of pride for the work my teams have done.
-We’ve had great impact and that is proven by the national recognition we’ve received for our work – even if those internally didn’t always recognize it.
-I hired a dynamic, talented and accomplished team at H&R Block and they remain there to continue the work we’ve started.
+We’ve had great impact and that is proven by the national recognition we’ve received for our work and for the impact its had in all of the companies and roles I’ve held.
+At my last stop, I hired a dynamic, talented and accomplished team at H&R Block and they remain there to continue the work we’ve started.
 They’re going to continue to do fantastic work for H&R Block.

 But now, it’s time for me to move into another realm.

 The first week of March I will become the Vice President of Global Communications and Digital Marketing at DSI – an enterprise mobility company based here in Kansas City.
 A Gartner Magic Quadrant company, DSI is experiencing incredible growth and success.
 It has a dynamic and experienced leadership team, which I am joining, and an amazing pool of talented employees.
 They are quite simply kicking ass and taking names.
 I am giddy about the opportunity.